datastaxdevs/workshop-ai-as-api/README.md

 When you are finished, choose "Close and Halt" from the notebook "File" menu;

-At the end, close main Jupyter the browser tab and stop the notebook backend that was running in the console (`Ctrl-C` + `y` for confirmation);

 > If you are running **on your local machine**, simply run `jupyter notebook` in a terminal window and the main Jupyter browser tab should open already for you.

+_You may now close the main Jupyter browser tab and stop the notebook backend that was running in the console (`Ctrl-C`, then `y` for confirmation).
+Remember you can use Gitpod's "console switcher" on the bottom right to get to the `notebook-shell` console._

 ### Train the model